Sam-Yakymenko/Enhanced_Calculator/README.md

 # Enhanced_Calculator
-Enhanced caltulator for more specific laclulations
+Enhanced caltulator for more specific calculations